Skip to main content

 FICA taxes7.65% (employer pays matching 7.65%)15.3% self-employment tax (you pay both halves)

-Federal deductionsStandard deduction only (TCJA suspended itemized through 2025)Schedule C business expenses + standard deduction
+Federal deductionsStandard deduction only (TCJA suspension is permanent)Schedule C business expenses + standard deduction

 State deductions5 states still allow (NY, CA, AL, HI, AR)Full deductions in all states